 In Connecticut, when there is no will, the court will determine who receives the intestate estate based on the laws of intestate succession.
 (It’s a scary thought.
 That’s why we made it easy to create a will.
-Download the Policygenius app to get started.)
+Get started with Policygenius.)
 Usually, the surviving spouse has the first claim.

 This is how much a surviving spouse receives in a few different circumstances (§45a-437):